 “I don’t believe so,” I replied.

 “Did you check?”
 Chad asked.
-I glanced through the pictures I had taken, confirming the fact I had no picture of the Goatman.
+Under their watchful eye, I glanced through the pictures I had taken, confirming the fact I had no picture of the Goatman.

 All of the Goatman stories have the creature killing dogs, livestock, and in some cases humans.
-Even the Waterford creature supposedly killed a person though I have found no definite source, just a “friend of a friend said they knew somebody….”
+Even the Waterford creature supposedly killed a person though I have found no definite source, just a mention in a “friend of a friend” story.
 I have not found any verified deaths that come directly from a Goatman attack.
 Only the Louisville, Kentucky legend has recorded deaths linked to it, but those are not a result of an attack by an unknown creature.
 The Louisville Goatman legend states that for the creature to appear one has to walk across a high railroad bridge that is still active.
 People have died from jumping from the bridge to escape the oncoming train or dying after being hit by a train.